Dynamical Degree and Arithmetic Degree of Endomorphisms on Product Varieties: Proof of Theorem

 Since Conjecture \ref{KS} is true for $g$ and $h$, it is true for $f^t$ by Lemma \ref{prod}.
 Therefore, it is true for $f$ by Lemma \ref{iterate}.

 Finally, the assertion on the first Betti number follows from the equality $b_1(X\times Y)=b_1(X)+b_1(Y).$ \end{proof}

 \begin{lem} Let $X$ be an Enriques or a K3 surface defined over $k$.
 Then $b_1(X)=0$ and Conjecture \ref{KS} is true for endomorphisms on $X$. \end{lem} \begin{proof} It is well-known that the first Betti number of an Enriques or a K3 surface is zero (see \cite[Theorem VIII.
 2]{Beau1}).
-It is well-known that any dominant endomorphism on an Enriques or a K3 surface is an automorphism (\cite[Corollary 2.4]{Fujim}).
+It is well-known that any dominant endomorphism on an Enriques or a K3 surface is an automorphism.
+This fact is proved by K. Peters in \cite[Satz 9]{Peters} (see also \cite[Corollary 2.4]{Fujim} or \cite[Theorem 7.6.11]{Kob}).
 Since Conjecture \ref{KS} is true for automorphisms on smooth projective surfaces (\cite[Theorem 2 (c)]{eg}), Conjecture \ref{KS} is true for endomorphisms on an Enriques or a K3 surface. \end{proof}

 Now, we shall complete the proof of Theorem \ref{main1}.

 \begin{proof}[Proof of Theorem \ref{main1}] Recall that each $X_i$ satisfies at least one of the following conditions: \begin{itemize} \item $b_1(X_i) = 0$ and $\rank \NS(X_i) = 1$, \item $X_i$ is an abelian variety, \item $X_i$ is an Enriques surface, or \item $X_i$ is a $K3$ surface. \end{itemize}